Alexander-philip-sage/algorithm_challenges/README.md

 	https://www.linkedin.com/in/alexanderpsage/

 # Challenges
 Note: The challenges listed in this description are likely a subset of all those solved in this repo.
+I don't update this README super often because I don't see the point in catalogging everything.
+Documentation is worth while only when it provides value.

 ## Rock paper scissors
 game with optional adaptation of nuke, cockroach, shoe